open-pay/openpay-ruby/README.md

 ### Implementation
- Each resources depending its structure and available methods will have one or more of the methods described under the methods subsection.
+ Each resource depending its structure and available methods will have one or more of the methods described under the methods subsection.

 #### Arguments